Retirement Saving Plans

 The Matching Plan

-Eligible employees may make contributions of up to 5% of their standard pay to the Matching Plan.
-After one year of service, Penn makes a dollar-for-dollar match for any contributions you make to the Matching Plan.
+Eligible employees may make contributions of up to 5% of their standard pay to the Matching Plan, up to IRS limits.
+After one Year of Service, Penn makes a dollar-for-dollar match for any contributions you make to the Matching Plan.
 If you want to make contributions beyond 5%, you can make those contributions to the Supplemental Plan (these Supplemental Plan contributions aren't matched, and the IRS limits linked above apply to these contributions too).

 The Basic Plan and Matching Plan in Tandem